HarshS16/Kalendlyy/README.md

 - Open an issue on GitHub
 - Check the documentation for the technologies used
 - Contribute to the project by submitting pull requests
+- ## AI Tools Used :
+- Lovable for basic UI
+- Github Augment extension for debugging

 ---